Santa Fe with Jessica Silverman

 October 14 - 17, 2021

 Limited spots available, to maximize our access to exclusive private art collections

 4 Days, 3 Nights

-Santa Fe, Taos Pueblo, Rio Grande Gorge
+Best of Santa Fe, Taos Pueblo, Rio Grande Gorge

 The sparse desert landscape commands your attention.
 You’re walking the grounds of a 17th-century pueblo just outside Santa Fe, deeper in art and Native American culture than you’ve ever been.
 As the sun shifts throughout the day so, too, does the scenery, in a delicate interplay of light and color.
 You gaze across the swaying brush to the rocky mesas like they’ve been painted on the blue sky.
 It’s no wonder why photographers, painters and sculptors are drawn here.
 New Mexico is endless inspiration.
 It’s another world—an artist’s world.